jmecn/RogueMonkey/README.md

 Hunger can be managed by eating.
 Thirst can be managed by drinking.

+* Temperature

+High temperature leads to dehydration, which make you need more water.
+Low temperature causes hunger, you need to eat more food to keep warm.
+Body temperature can fluctuate if you are ill.

+### Repair

+Items have durability, you can pay blacksmith to repair you items.
+There are 3 blacksmith here in this world:

+* Smith A: 90% success rate, cost 50% gold of item value to repair item.
+* Smith B: 95% success rate, cost 200% gold of item value to repair item.
+* Smith C: 98% success rate, cost 1000% gold of item value to repair item.

 ### Aging

 Weapon/Shield/Armour can aging up to Lv10.
 Each level cost different gems and money.